310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Yes.
-What is it, Kaoru?
+yes. what is it, kaoru?
 {% endbubble %}

 {% bubble Kaoru %}